I’m terrible at answering absolute questions, but one question I can confidently answer without any hesitation is: “Who is your favourite indie band?”

 Their lyrics hold my hands, pinch my cheeks, wipe off my tears, laugh at my ridiculousness then hug me with a smile.
 Their stories are humble, nothing special and complicated.
 Just honest words moving along a simple melody.
 Stories about crushes and falling in love, painful times and reminiscence of good ol’ days; sometimes walking on thin ice about to fall apart, or dancing aimlessly under the streetlights at night.

 Starting off as a music group in university, they gained people’s curiosity when they performed “앵콜요청금지 / No more encore” at a university festival which was featured in their first EP in 2007.
-But it was officially the release of their first album a year after called [보편적인 노래 / A Universal Song] which grabbed the public’s attention, climbing up to “Steady Best-Seller” and selling 40,000 copies.
+But it was officially the release of their first album a year after called [보편적인 노래 / An Ordinary Song] which grabbed the public’s attention, climbing up to “Steady Best-Seller” and selling 40,000 copies.

-– 보편적인 노래 / A universal song
+– 보편적인 노래 / An ordinary song

 Taking on the name of one of the featured songs, this album is an antithesis to the increasing mainstream attention to dance pop and hip-hop genre during that time (which is still the same today).
 Their first album contains 12 songs which have all the innocent effortless elements, simple tacky sounds, and unrefined instrumental and vocals skills of an amateur band.
 Produced and composed by Duk-won, the featured songs render the everyday interactions and emotions that anyone can relate to, tickling you with the realization that “it could have happened, or it actually did, or it probably will happen”.
 The band relays all the complicated thoughts and worries onto numerous pages in a diary, often through an odd imagination or poetic metaphors, such as the ceaseless feeling of being in love in a trembling awkward relationship likened to a very long dance.